 © 2016 YaninaTravels

 I got a chance to visit this fascinating Caribbean island for about 3 weeks.
 I went there as a traveling Bikram Yoga Teacher.
 Bikram Yoga Jamaica is located in Kingston and it’s the first and only Bikram Yoga studio in the Caribbean.
-All I heard about Jamaica before was Montego Bay, beaches packed with tourists and all-inclusive hotel chains.
-With the help of the people around me, I was lucky to discover so much more on this island.
-The apartment where I was staying was provided by the Bikram Yoga Studio, which was really nice.
+All I heard about Jamaica before was entirely about Montego Bay, beaches packed with tourists and all-inclusive hotel chains.
+With the help of the people around me, I was lucky to discover so much more on this island!
+The apartment where I stayed was provided by the Bikram Yoga Studio, which was really nice.
 It was in a quiet and pretty neighborhood.
 A driver was provided by the yoga studio and he made getting around Kingston easy and convenient.
 I appreciated him even more, when later on I was on my own without a driver in Port Antonio.
 Thank you Yolande and Jimmy!

 My first steps in exploring Kingston were entirely organized by two of the Bikram Yoga Jamaica students.
 Jamaica is exciting and beautiful but it can also be intense and confusing if you are new and completely unfamiliar with the local habits and culture.
 Therefore, having two local women introducing me to it in the beginning, was extremely helpful and gave me a chance for a smoother transition in Jamaica.
 Thank you Trudy and Carol!